acode/FunctionScript/README.md

 FunctionScript is a language and specification for turning JavaScript functions into typed HTTP APIs.
-It allows JavaScript (Node.js) functions to be seamlessly exported as HTTP APIs by **defining what the HTTP interface will look like and how it behaves** - including type-safety mechanisms.
+It allows JavaScript (Node.js) functions to be seamlessly exported as HTTP APIs by **defining what the HTTP interface will look like and how it behaves in the preceding comment block** - including type-safety mechanisms.

 FunctionScript arose out of a need to introduce developers with little programming experience, but familiarity with JavaScript, to full-stack API